uppsala-makerspace/laser_cutter_guide/docs/lessons/4_extinguish_fire_as_controller.md

 - The operator follows the regular safety procedure for starting the laser and starts the laser
-- When the first starts, the operator says: 'fire'
+- When the fire starts, the operator says: 'fire'
 - The operator turns off the laser, opens the enclosure and extinguishes the fire